edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-sgx.md

 # Quickstart: SGX mode
-In this guide, you will set up EdgelessDB with a minimal manifest and connect to it with the `mysql` client.
+This guide will show you how to set up EdgelessDB with a minimal manifest and connect to it with the `mysql` client.

 !> The following steps require an SGX machine.
 If you don't have one available, continue with [simulation mode](quickstart-simulation.md).